LlamzonAmazon/Image-Recognition-Tool/README.md

   <li>Gained valuable experience with AWS</li>
 </ol>

 I do not know much about AWS nor am I very familiar with full-stack.
 This project will begin with a lot of learning and planning before I actually begin development.
-I am excited for what I will learn during this project.
+I am excited for what I will learn during this project!
+Hopefully this opens up some exciting new avenues for me.